Tensor Train Interpolation

 TT-SVD

 TT-SVD evaluates the function on the full tensor grid, then decomposes it via sequential truncated SVD (Oseledets 2011).
-This is deterministic and produces the optimal rank-\(r\) approximation in the Frobenius norm, but requires \(n^d\) function evaluations.
-Use TT-SVD only when the full grid is feasible (typically \(d \leq 6\)) and you need a deterministic reference or the best possible accuracy at a given rank.
+This is deterministic and gives a Frobenius-controlled low-rank approximation to the sampled tensor, but it requires \(\prod_i n_i\) function evaluations and dense storage during the build.
+Use TT-SVD only when the full grid is feasible and you need a deterministic reference.

 Quick Start